 Keukenhof is huge, and you could easily spend several hours here just exploring the grounds.

-Honestly, I’m not in any rush to go back and see Keukenhof again, but I’m glad I got to check it off my bucket list because it really was a wonderful experience before the crowds arrived.
+Honestly, having been twice, I’m not in any rush to go back and see Keukenhof again, but I’m glad I got to check it off my bucket list!

 If you like gardens, I can confidently say you’ll adore Keukenhof, but if manicured gardens aren’t really your thing and you’re hoping to just see some sprawling tulip fields, you might be better off just renting bikes and pedalling around Lisse.
 Click here for my guide on how to see tulip fields for free!